History Files

 1948 - 1949

 José Figueres Ferrer leads an armed uprising in the wake of a presidential election which is disputed by Rafael Ángel Calderón Guardia.
-The resulting Costa Rican Civil War leaves more than two thousand people dead and lasts for forty-four days; one of the country's bloodiest events in modern history.
+The resulting Costa Rican Civil War leaves more than two thousand people dead and lasts for forty-four days, making it one of the country's bloodiest events in modern history.

 The following year, the junta abolishes the military as a permanent institution (something which remains in force today), and oversees the drafting of a new, 'Second Republic' constitution which leads to new presidential elections in 1953.
 Ironically, Figueres wins those elections.